switcherapi/switcher-api/readme.md

 ### API configuration
 #### Signing up
 Signing up to Switcher API must be made via Switcher Management.
-<br />It can be done by using an email address or linking it to a GitHub account.
+<br />It can be done by using an email address or linking it to a GitHub or BitBucket account.

 - **Singing up via email** - /admin/signup [POST]
 ```json